Covid-19 is changing things like working from home so much. How can you be sure that what’s being planned now will be fit for the future?

-It is impossible to predict the future, but we believe that as many companies and people have seen the benefits of working from home, fewer people from this area will commute to London every day, and will expect to work from home or in small local offices or hubs instead.
+It is impossible to predict the future, but we believe that as many companies and people have seen the benefits of working from home, fewer people from this area would commute to London every day, and would expect to work from home or in small local offices or hubs instead.

 The provision of well-designed suitable workspaces, either in homes or in small office hubs with superfast fibre broadband and other technologies should become the norm.

 The pandemic has also highlighted how much people value access to fresh air and green space, and has seen an uptick in walking and cycling.
 The design of the masterplan incorporates generous green spaces and parks, connections to the wider countryside and includes greenways and cycle paths to encourage walking and active lifestyles.

 Can you give us more details about a railway station for Tudeley Village?